 The Government has identified two issues with mobile coverage in the UK: ‘not-spots’ – areas where there is currently no coverage available; and ‘partial not-spots’ – areas which have coverage from some but not all of the four mobile networks.

-95% of UK households use mobile phones and 16% have no voice landline at all, whilst 71% of businesses rated mobile phones as crucial or very important to their business.
+93% of UK adults use mobile phones and 14% have no voice landline at all, whilst 71% of businesses rated mobile phones as crucial or very important to their business.
 Currently, more than 99% of premises are covered outdoors by at least one Mobile Network Operator (MNOs) and 93% are covered by all three of the MNOs that operate 2G networks.
 For 3G services, 88% of UK premises are covered outdoors by all four MNOs and 46% of premises have coverage for 4G from all MNOs.

 To tackle ‘mobile not-spots’ the Government provided up to £150 million to improve mobile coverage in areas where there is currently no coverage from any of the Mobile Network Operators through its Mobile Infrastructure Project (MIP).
-However the project has faced a number of challenges with around 60 masts expected to be completed by the time the project closes at the end of the 2015-16 financial year.
-This is one-tenth of the 600 potential sites identified in the original plan.
+However, the project has faced a number of challenges with 75 masts completed by the time the project closed at the end of the 2015-16 financial year.
+This is slightly over one-tenth of the 600 potential sites identified in the original plan.

 To tackle ‘partial not-spots’ the Government launched a consultation, which ran from 5 November - 26 November 2014 on a suite of various legislative options to improve mobile coverage in areas which have coverage from some but not all of the four mobile networks, including: National roaming; infrastructure sharing; reforming virtual networks; and coverage obligations (further details of each is provided below).
 Mobile operators were involved in the preliminary stages of the consultation scoping process and expressed their opposition to national roaming as the proposed solution.